-As shown in Figure 61, the power dissipated by the AD9272 is proportional to its sample rate.
-The digital power dissipation does not vary much because it is determined primarily by the DRVDD supply and bias current of the LVDS output drivers.
+As shown in Figure 69 and Figure 70, the power dissipated by the AD9276 is proportional to its sample rate.
+The digital power dissipation does not vary significantly because it is determined primarily by the DRVDD supply and the bias current of the LVDS output drivers.

-Figure 60.
+Figure 69.
 Supply Current vs. $f{SAMPLE}$ for $f{IN} = 5$ MHz

-Figure 61.
+Figure 70.
 Power per Channel vs. $f{SAMPLE}$ for $f{IN} = 5$ MHz

-The AD9272 features scalable LNA bias currents (see Register 0x12 in Table 17).
+The AD9276 features scalable LNA bias currents (see Table 18, Register 0x12).
 The default LNA bias current settings are high.
-Figure 62 shows the typical reduction of AVDD2 current with each bias setting.
-It is also recommended to adjust the LNA offset using Register 0x10 in Table 17 when the LNA bias setting is low.
+Figure 71 shows the typical reduction of AVDD2 current with each bias setting.
+It is also recommended that the LNA offset be adjusted using Register 0x10 (see Table 18) when the LNA bias setting is low.

-Figure 62.
-AVDD2 Current at Different LNA Bias Settings, AD9272-40
+Figure 71.
+AVDD2 Current at Different LNA Bias Settings, fSAMPLE = 40 MSPS

-By asserting the PDWN pin high, the AD9272 is placed into power-down mode.
-In this state, the device typically dissipates 2 mW.
+By asserting the PDWN pin high, the AD9276 is placed into power-down mode.
+In this state, the device typically dissipates 5 mW.
 During power-down, the LVDS output drivers are placed into a high impedance state.
-The AD9272 returns to normal operating mode when the PDWN pin is pulled low.
+The AD9276 returns to normal operating mode when the PDWN pin is pulled low.
 This pin is both 1.8 V and 3.3 V tolerant.

-By asserting the STBY pin high, the AD9272 is placed into a standby mode.
-In this state, the device typically dissipates 150 mW.
-During standby, the entire part is powered down except the internal references.
+By asserting the STBY pin high, the AD9276 is placed into a standby mode.
+In this state, the device typically dissipates 175 mW.
+During standby, the entire part is powered down except for the internal references.
 The LVDS output drivers are placed into a high impedance state.
 This mode is well suited for applications that require power savings because it allows the device to be powered down when not in use and then quickly powered up.
-The time to power this device back up is also greatly reduced.
-The AD9272 returns to normal operating mode when the STBY pin is pulled low.
+The time to power the device back up is also greatly reduced.
+The AD9276 returns to normal operating mode when the STBY pin is pulled low.
 This pin is both 1.8 V and 3.3 V tolerant.

-In power-down mode, low power dissipation is achieved by shutting down the reference buffer, PLL, and biasing networks.
+In power-down mode, low power dissipation is achieved by shutting down the reference, reference buffer, PLL, and biasing networks.
 The decoupling capacitors on VREF are discharged when entering power-down mode and must be recharged when returning to normal operation.
 As a result, the wake-up time is related to the time spent in the power-down mode: shorter cycles result in proportionally shorter wake-up times.
-To restore the device to full operation, approximately 0.5 ms is required when using the recommended 1 $\mu F$ and 0.1 $\mu F$ decoupling capacitors on the VREF pin and 0.01 $\mu F$ on the GAIN± pins.
+To restore the device to full operation, approximately 0.5 ms is required when using the recommended 1 $\mu F$ and 0.1 $\mu F$ decoupling capacitors on the VREF pin and the 0.01 $\mu F$ decoupling capacitors on the GAIN± pins.
 Most of this time is dependent on the gain decoupling: higher value decoupling capacitors on the GAIN± pins result in longer wake-up times.

-There are a number of other power-down options available when using the SPI port interface.
+A number of other power-down options are available when using the SPI port interface.
 The user can individually power down each channel or put the entire device into standby mode.
 This allows the user to keep the internal PLL powered up when fast wake-up times are required.
 The wake-up time is slightly dependent on gain.
 To achieve a 1 $\mu s$ wake-up time when the device is in standby mode, 0.8 V must be applied to the GAIN± pins.
-See Table 17 for more details on using these features.
+See Table 18 for more details on using these features.